Using a Nappy Bucket

-Your nappies will not smell as strongly when you come to empty the bucket, and there is no need to tip away dirty water into a sink or bath.
+- Your modern cloth nappies will not smell as strongly when you come to empty the bucket, and there is no need to tip away dirty water into a sink or bath.
 This also makes it easy to transfer the nappies into a front loading washing machine without the risk of drips.

-Dry pailing is excellent where space is limited, because you can use a waterproof wet bag rather than a bucket.
+- Dry pailing is excellent where space is limited, because you can use a waterproof wet bag rather than a bucket.

-You can keep soiled wraps in the bucket with your nappies until you are ready to wash them.
+- You can keep soiled wraps in the bucket with your nappies until you are ready to wash them.

-Because the nappies have not been stored in liquid, they will dry to some extent, and any poo stains will set quite easily.
+- Because the nappies have not been stored in liquid, they will dry to some extent, and any poo stains will set quite easily.
 This is where the initial rinse cycle in your washing routine is important, to rinse away the worst bit that may have become stuck while waiting for wash day.

-In warm weather in particular, you will find that there can be a bit of a “hamster smell” to the nappy bucket if dry pailing - you can mask this effectively by running half an inch of water in the sink to which a couple of drops of lavender oil have been added, then soaking a folded muslin into this mixture.
+In warm weather in particular, you will find that there can be a bit of a “hamster smell” to the nappy bucket if dry pailing.
+You can mask this effectively by running half an inch of water in the sink to which a couple of drops of lavender oil have been added, then soaking a folded muslin into this mixture.
 Wring the muslin out loosely and then leave it over the top of your nappies in the bucket - as you add additional nappies, place them underneath this cover.

 You’ll have the nicest smelling nappy bucket in the area!